Skip to content

 • 50mpg combined

-Kia recently revealed the facelift Sportage with updated styling and tech.
+Kia launched the facelift Sportage at the end of 2025 with updated styling and tech.

 Shop used Kia Sportage cars for sale or read our Kia Sportage review